nebula-plugins/gradle-resolution-rules/README.md

 # Optional rules

-Optional rules can be enabled by adding the name of the rule set to the list of `include`d rules:
+Optional rules can be enabled by adding the name of the rule set to the list of `optional` rules:

     nebulaResolutionRules {
         optional = ['slf4j-bridge']